sophiegoblin/sophiegoblin.github.io/index.md

 During 2016 I was honoured to be awarded funding by Creative New Zealand to produce the first ever [Lokal Stories](https://www.kollektivgallery.com/lokalstories) with two Māori / Pākehā feminist artists and writers.
 Our collaboration explored and dismantled the ways in which the hetero-patriarchal, neo-colonial culture we live in has shaped online identities and harassment today.

-Right now I'm residing in Melbourne, Australia eager to start new projects.
+Right now I'm residing in Melbourne, Australia eager to start new projects and collborations.